Thy word is very pure: therefore thy servant loveth it.

 3. The Teachings of His Disciples

 Our final division of the Bible would be the teachings of His disciples.
 So then, what were Jesus’ comments on the authority of His disciple’s teachings?
 First of all, Jesus commanded His disciples to teach all the things which He had taught them.
-He commissioned them with these words; “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.’”
-(Matthew 28.19-20).
+He commissioned them with these words; “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
+Amen.”
+(Matthew 28.19-20 KJV).
 We further see that they were sent not only to teach, but also, to teach with Jesus’ authority; “So Jesus said to them again, ‘Peace be with you; as the Father has sent Me, I also send you.’”
 (John 20.21).

 To aid them in this task, Jesus promised them the enabling of the Holy Spirit; “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you. ” (John 14.26).